jfrankford14/clinical_record_companion.md/README.md

 This repository contains a deployable, medication-focused slice of the Clinical Record Companion experience.
 It parses Continuity of Care Documents (C-CDA) into normalized JSON, reconciles medication/allergy differences between facilities, and provides assets for Vertex AI Agent Builder plus an optional Streamlit UI.

-For component-level details see [`ccr/README.md`](ccr/README.md).
-The highlights are repeated below for convenience.

 ## Datasets & scenarios

 Two curated data packs live under `data/` so a single build can validate the longitudinal diabetes journey and the focused medication-safety checks: